Stumped for what you can tweet in December or say in your email newsletter? We have you covered!

-These writing ideas come from our Monthly Nonprofit Writing Prompts email newsletter.
-You can use them for social media, blog posts, newsletter articles, and more.
+These ideas come from our Monthly Nonprofit Writing Prompts email newsletter*.
 If you would like these ideas sent to your inbox a month in advance, sign up for our Monthly Nonprofit Writing Prompts.
 I send this email newsletter the first week of every month with prompts for the following month.
-For example, I will email the prompts for January, 2020 the week of December 2nd.
-Sign up now to get prompts emailed to you monthly.
+For example, I will email the prompts for January next week.
+Sign up now to get prompts emailed to you in advance monthly.

 On the Calendar

 12/4: Santa’s List Day.
 This is the day Santa makes his “Naughty or Nice” list.
 Highlight those that advocate for your cause and those that are against it.

 12/7: Letter Writing Day.
 Write an open letter to your supporters, volunteer, clients, etc. Or write your own letter to “Santa” asking for gifts.

 12/10: Hanukkah begins.
 Reflect on the joy and renewal of Hanukkah or share what you have overcome this year despite great odds.

 12/15: Bill of Rights Day.
 Highlight one of the first 10 amendments of the US Constitution that relates to your cause and how our country would be different without it.